Dallas vs San Diego

 Which city has higher STR taxes — Dallas or San Diego?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while San Diego charges 11.75%–13.75% TOT (varies by zone proximity to Convention Center).
-Compare the full breakdown in the table above.
+Notably, San Diego benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?